I ran into a nasty folder naming issue recently where I was unable to delete a number of folders on my server.

 The solution to deleting the files is to use the Windows Extended Path Format (

-So rather than using just a simple path like the following , which doesn't work:
+Rather than using just a simple path like the following , which does not work:

 rd /s "C:\Web Sites\docs.west-wind.com\faq "